For Joe Ross, back on the mound after missing 2020, it’s like ‘riding a bike’

 “Honestly, it feels like it was two, you could say even three, years ago.
-It feels like a long time,” Ross said after making his spring debut against the New York Mets on Monday.
+It feels like a long time,” Ross said after making his spring training debut against the New York Mets on Monday.
 “Spring training games are one thing.
 The last real game was the [2019] World Series.”

 The gap between starts was stretched by Ross opting out of last season with coronavirus concerns.
 In all, he faced seven batters and recorded five outs in a 9-5 win over the Mets.
 He struck out Nimmo, Conforto and Dominic Smith.
 He found trouble in the second inning, putting men on the corners with a walk and a single against the shift.
 He exited once Patrick Mazeika lifted a sacrifice fly to right field.

-The Nationals could now get Ross four more appearances before the regular season begins.
+The Nationals could get Ross four more appearances before the regular season begins.
 That’s the plan with most of their starters — except maybe Jon Lester, who returned to camp Sunday after undergoing surgery to remove his thyroid last week.
-Between Lester, Ross, Stephen Strasburg (season-ending hand surgery last August) and Max Scherzer (sprained left ankle in February), Washington has quite the puzzle to solve.
+With Lester, Ross, Stephen Strasburg (season-ending hand surgery in August) and Max Scherzer (sprained left ankle in February), Washington has quite the puzzle to solve.

 Getting the rotation ready for April 1 is a top priority.
 So far, Ross is on track.